muthhus/narchy/README.md

 Note:
  - Additional restrictions and reductions may be applied to input.
 See TermBuilder.java.
- - Built-in TermFunctions are executed inline during the term building process.
-See BuiltIn.java
+ - Built-in 'Functors' are executed inline during the term building process.
+See BuiltIn.java.
+   - Functors evaluated inner-most first, from left to right.
+   - Results and their reductions may cascade when outer levels are evaluated.
+   - Most functors will not evaluate (leaving it untouched) if any parameters are variables ("unbound").
+Such variables may be eliminated in derivations allowing functor evaluation to proceed with the contant values.

 **Truth** = (frequency, confidence)